cavo789/joomla_free/src/dump_db/readme.md

 ## Use it
 Just copy the dump_db.php script in the root folder of your Joomla website.
 Use your FTP client to do this.

-1. Get a raw version of the script : click on the raw button or go to this URL : https://raw.githubusercontent.com/cavo789/joomla_free/master/src/dump_db/dump_db.php
+1.  et a raw version of the script : click on the raw button or go to this URL : [https://raw.githubusercontent.com/cavo789/joomla_free/master/src/dump_db/dump_db.php](https://raw.githubusercontent.com/cavo789/joomla_free/master/src/dump_db/dump_db.php)
 2. On your computer, start a text editor like Notepad or Notepad++ and copy/paste there the code
 3. Save the file (if you're using Notepad++, check in the Encoding menu that you've selected UTF8 NoBom as encoding)
 4. Put the saved file in your Joomla's root folder

 ## Run it
-Start a browser and run the file i.e go to f.i. http://site/dump_db.php.
+Start a browser and run the file i.e go to f.i. [http://site/dump_db.php](http://site/dump_db.php).
 A form will be displayed, just click on the button.

 After a few seconds, a zip file will be download, it's the copy of your database.

 ## Remark
 Don't forget to remove the script once you've finished with it.

 # Images
 <img src="https://github.com/cavo789/joomla_free/blob/master/src/dump_db/result.png" />

 ## Credits